Discover Southern Peru

 - Discover Peru’s colonial “White City” in Arequipa.

 - Pay a special visit to Peru’s famous frozen Inca mummy, Juanita.

 - Spot majestic condors soaring at dawn over the vertiginous depths of the Colca Canyon.

-- Bliss out in the natural hot springs and mineral baths of Colca.
+- Bliss out in the natural hot springs and mineral baths near Colca.

-- Immerse yourself in local life with visits to remote Andean villages that are, for most tourists, unchartered territory, including communities on Lake Titicaca’s islands.
+- Immerse yourself in local life with visits to remote Andean villages that are, for most travelers, uncharted territory, including communities on Lake Titicaca’s islands.

 - Observe local weavers at work during private demonstrations.

 - Visit rural communities in the Sacred Valley towns of Pisac and Ollantaytambo.

 - Embark on a private city tour of Cusco, whose fascinating streets feature a unique concoction of Inca ruins and colonial constructions.

 - Scale the ancient stone stairway up Machu Picchu’s neighboring peak, Huayna Picchu.